DOI-ONRR/blog-nrrd/src/pages/federal-team/index.md

 ## Knowledge sharing

 Although we are a small team, we take the time to document our work processes and share knowledge with other innovative leaders.
-Our dedication to share, inspire and learn is a cornerstone of our success and adaptability.
+Our dedication to share, inspire, and learn is a cornerstone of our success and adaptability.

 ### Wiki